-First Drive: 2018 Subaru Legacy Review
+First Drive: 2018 Subaru Legacy with Fresher Look But Renewed Appeal?

-Subaru’s sporty mid-size Legacy sedan gets major mid-cycle updates for 2018
+Subaru’s sporty mid-size Legacy sedan gets major mid-cycle updates for 2018.

-First introduced back in 1989 and still going strong, the current 6th-generation Legacy debuted in 2014.
+First introduced in 1989 and still going strong, the current 6th-generation Legacy debuted in 2014.
 For 2018, the car carries over the same platform and primary features but finds a mid-cycle refresh with some significant updates.

 2018 subaru legacy review LED headlight